scream104/psych596/activities/power-analysis/power-analysis-instructions.md

   - more than 2 groups, 1 variable (ANOVA, effect size eta<sup>2 </sup> or Cohen f)
   - 2 group, 2 between × 2 within (mixed ANOVA)
 - Understand the effect of multiple comparisons on Type 1 error
-  - Simple example of correcting for multiple comparisons - Bonferroni correction pairwise comparisons in 2 × 2 design
+  - Go through an example of correcting for multiple comparisons using Bonferroni correction for pairwise comparisons in 2 × 2 design
   - Understand the concept and consequences of p-hacking
-- Tips on conducting power analysis for more complicated designs
+- Examine examples of power analysis or sample size description in recent publications

 ------------------------------------------------------------------